sethgis/Wind-Erosion-Modelling/source/Service/Service Guide.rst

 The TroFMIS system contains the forest products including

 	- Forest Canopy Density
-	- Forest Change/Canopy Disturbance
+	- Forest Canopy Change
 	- Carbon Flux/Emmission
+	- Forest Disturbance - Radar
-	- Forest Alerts
+	- Forest Surveilance - Radar

-In order to compute these products, the user needs to select the products from the drop down list in the right panel bar as shown in the figure below.
+In order to compute these products, the user needs to select the products from the drop down list bar as shown in the figure below.

 .. figure:: ../_static/Images/selection.png